THG Energy Solutions

 Venture Round in 2016

-Spiers New Technologies Inc. specializes in repair, remanufacturing, refurbishing, and repurposing services for battery packs utilized in hybrid and electric vehicles.
-By providing these 4R services, the company assists original equipment manufacturers in effectively managing the life cycle of their battery inventory.
-Additionally, Spiers New Technologies conducts qualitative analyses and safety screenings of batteries removed from vehicles, along with logistics management that includes monitored, climate-controlled storage and end-of-life recycling preparation.
-The company also offers contract design and manufacturing services for energy storage systems applicable to various non-vehicle sectors, such as stationary electricity storage, vehicle recharging stations, solar support systems, and uninterruptible power supply systems.
-Incorporated in 2014 and headquartered in Oklahoma City, Oklahoma, Spiers New Technologies maintains additional offices in EDE, the Netherlands.
+Spiers New Technologies Inc. specializes in providing comprehensive repair, remanufacturing, refurbishing, and repurposing services for battery packs utilized in hybrid and electric vehicles.
+Established in 2014 and headquartered in Oklahoma City, Oklahoma, the company enables original equipment manufacturers to effectively manage the life cycle of their battery pack inventories.
+In addition to its core 4R services, Spiers New Technologies conducts qualitative analysis and safety assessments of removed battery packs and manages logistics, including climate-controlled storage and recycling preparation.
+The company also offers contract design and manufacturing services for energy storage systems applicable to various non-vehicle uses, such as stationary electricity storage, vehicle recharging stations, and solar support systems.

 Synereca Pharmaceuticals